Releasing -

 I use written words and visual art to bring my rage to the surface.
 When working through this process, there is an explosive use of brushstrokes across the canvas.
 Somewhat wild and seemingly uncontrolled at first.

-Just as if I was yelling at the curmudgeon in the grocery store for being such a jerk.
-That initial release of emotion is exhibilerating as well as liberating.Funny thing is if I did yell at the grocery store guy, I may feel an initial rush, but it wouldn’t last.
-Plus I would make a spectacle of myself which is not my style.
+Just as if I were yelling at the curmudgeon in the grocery store for being such a jerk.
+That initial release of emotion is both exhilarating and liberating.
+Funny thing is, if I did yell at the grocery store guy, I may feel an initial rush, but it wouldn’t last.
+Plus, I would make a spectacle of myself, which is not my style.

-When completing the work on canvas, there is a definite feeling of letting go.
-A total release.
+When completing the work on canvas, there is a definite feeling of letting go—a total release.

 I admit to holding grudges against people who have wronged me or anyone I care about.
-What I attempt to do now is put myself in their shoes or at least admit they must have a backstory.
+What I attempt to do now is put myself in their shoes, or at least admit they must have a backstory.
 One that might explain what prompted their actions.
 But often, like the man who shouted “blond bitch” to the woman in the store, I will never know that story.
-Instead those are fleeting moments meant to awaken us to everyday realities.
+Instead, those are fleeting moments meant to awaken us to everyday realities.

 I must learn to accept the unknowns and move on.
-What becomes essential to letting go or moving on from these grudges is remembering our time on earth is fleeting.
+What becomes essential to letting go or moving on from these grudges is remembering that our time on earth is fleeting.

-Good old fashioned advice, reap what you sow.
+Good old-fashioned advice: Reap what you sow.

 Image: Navigating The Shadows, acrylic on canvas